 2. We have assumed a tax rate of 10%.
 This is the current long term capital gains tax (LTCG) on mutual funds if they are held for more than 1 year.
 An amount of Rs.
 1 lakh is exempted from LTCG but we are ignoring this relatively small amount for convenience.

 What Can Help You Reach Your Target Faster?

 While you are speculating the ways and selecting the investment ideas to get you close to the answer of how to become a crorepati, here are some key points to be kept in mind to reach the target faster:

 - Alpha: In our calculations, we have completely ignored ‘alpha’ or the fund manager’s ability to beat the market.
 If you pick a good fund, you can, in fact, get a higher return than 12%.

 - Mid and Small Cap Funds: Mid and small-cap funds carry a higher level of risk and can hence, generate returns greater than the 12%, as per our assumptions.
 Historically, mid-cap funds have given a return of 21.61% and small-cap funds have given the return of 20.27% over the past 10 years.
 Even if future returns slow down by as much as 5% per year, your assumed return will be 15%, which is higher than the return of 12% taken here.

 What Can Slow You Down?

-1. GDP Growth collapses: Political turmoil, war, long recessions, etc. can cause the GDP growth rate to go below 7% and remain the same for a sustained period of time.
+1. GDP Growth collapses: Political turmoil, war, long recessions, etc. can cause the GDP growth rate to go below 7%, (which it recently did and was at 5% in the second quarter of 2019) and remain stagnant for a sustained period of time.
 In such a case, you may not be able to achieve your goal by investing the amounts mentioned above.

-3. Funds give negative alpha: The fund you have chosen may actually underperform the market year after year and fail to even meet the conservative target of 12%.
+3. Funds give negative alpha: The fund you have chosen could underperform the market year after year and fail to even meet the conservative target of 12%.